ripionck/fin-track-fe/README.md

 ## Contact

-For any questions or feedback, please reach out to us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please reach out to me at [ripion.chakmar@gmail.com](mailto:ripion.chakmar@gmail.com).

 ---